feophan/tenguesta_ngoldorinwa/docs/morph/ivf.md

 !!! attention "To-Do"
 	Verbs lacking certain tense-aspect stems altogether are called **defective verbs**.
 Are there examples of defective verbs in Quenya?

+	+ PE22/117: verbs like `lir-` are defective;
+	+ -ea verbs from -ng- are defective and don't have present tense stem.

 #### Thematic Vowels

 Some elements appear between the verb-stem and the tense-aspect stem ending: